kaneeldias/ballerina-microservices-example/README.md

 ### Order validation
 This service also provides the endpoint `<consumerId>/validate` to validate an order placed by a consumer.
 This method is currently a dummy method, and does not perform any functional business logic.

+### Running the module
+1. Set up a MySQL database and create the relevant tables using the queries in the `init.sql` file in the `consumer` directory.
+2. Configure the database connection properties in the `Config.toml` file in the `consumer` directory.
+3. To run the consumer service, simply navigate to the `consumer` directory and execute `bal run` in the terminal.

 ## Restaurant service
 The restaurant service represents a restaurant, with its menu, menu items and prices.
 A restaurant can contain multiple menus; and a menu can contain multiple menu items.